Updated: Aug 31

 There is some good info and long-overdue statements made in the Cosmopolitan article, "The G-Spot Doesn't Exist" by Elizabeth Kiefer.
 However, this blog will describe why I respectfully disagree with the article's assertion that the G-spot (G-Zone, the "G", the Goddess Spot) is not a legitimate source of sexual pleasure and orgasm for a large percentage of women.

-What you're about to read is based on my over twenty ears of direct sexual experience with and research on the G-Spot.
+What you're about to read is based on my over twenty years of direct sexual experience with and research on the G-Spot.
 I sometimes say to clients that it took me ten years to understand the G-Spot's functionality to a level that I felt comfortable with instructing others.
 New things appear occasionally too, so my knowledge base continues to expand.

 This would be a very long blog if I told you my full G-Spot story, so I'll respond to key points made in the article: